 The quality and quantity of empirical support for psychodynamic approaches with adolescents is growing, especially for treating depression.
 How can psychodynamic psychotherapy be delivered in a format that is widely accessible to adolescents?
-Earn 2 CE credits for reading an open-access journal article by Lindqvist and colleagues (2020) on the effectiveness of psychodynamic psychotherapy online for adolescents over an 8-week period in an internet-based format.
-In this article, the authors present a randomized controlled study, demonstrating the effectiveness of the approach when compared with a control group.
-Psychodynamic Psychotherapy Online for Adolescents is an Introductory-level course and may be applied to the Certificate of Advanced Study in Psychoanalytic Psychotherapy if desired. $29.
+Earn 2 CE credits for reading this empirical study presenting a randomized controlled trial of internet-based psychodynamic psychotherapy online for adolescents diagnosed with depression (Lindqvist et al. (2020).
+Affect-focused psychodynamic internet-based therapy for adolescent depression: Randomized controlled trial.
+Journal of Medical Internet Research, 22(3), e18047. doi:10.2196/18047).
+The article is open access without charge — please contact our Director at firstname.lastname@example.org if you need assistance in accessing it.
+A Certificate of Completion follows reading the article and passing an online multiple choice test.
+Introductory level.
+This course may be applied to the Certificate of Advanced Study in Psychoanalytic Psychotherapy if desired. $29.

 As a result of this learning activity, the participant will be able to: